Surnames by country: German-speaking countries

-There are about 1,000,000 different family names in German.
+There are about 850,000 different family names in Germany.
 German family names most often derive from given names, geographical names, occupational designations, bodily attributes or even traits of character.
 Hyphenations notwithstanding, they mostly consist of a single word; in those rare cases where the family name is linked to the given names by particles such as von or zu, they usually indicate noble ancestry.
 Not all noble families used these names (see Riedesel), while some farm families, particularly in Westphalia, used the particle von or zu followed by their farm or former farm's name as a family name (see Meyer zu Erpen).

 Family names in German-speaking countries are usually positioned last, after all given names.
 There are exceptions, however: in parts of Austria and Bavaria and the Alemannic-speaking areas, the family name is regularly put in front of the first given name.
 Also in many – especially rural – parts of Germany, to emphasize family affiliation there is often an inversion in colloquial use, in which the family name becomes a possessive: Rüters Erich, for example, would be Erich of the Rüter family.